-Racing Welfare have introduced Covid-19 emergency grants for anyone working in the racing industry who is in need of immediate financial assistance due to the current crisis.
+Racing Welfare has introduced Covid-19 emergency grants for anyone working in the racing industry who is in need of immediate financial assistance due to the current crisis.
 We have also introduced Self-Isolation grants for anyone who has been impacted financially as a result of being required to self-isolate.

 A comprehensive online benefits calculator and grant checker from financial support charity TURN2US can be found here.

 If you are having to self-isolate and are on a low income and unable to work from home the government is introducing a £500 support payment to enable you to self-isolate without having to worry about your finances.
 The support will be available from 28th September.
 You can find out more here.

 Already Claiming Universal Credit due to Covid-19?

 If you or your partner are now returning to work or have found new employment you need to inform the Department of Work & Pensions (DWP).
 You can do this by updating the details in your online Universal Credit journal.
 If you have been affected financially by Covid-19 and need immediate financial assistance Racing Welfare has introduced Covid-19 Emergency Grants.

 If you need help with your energy bills go here.